BryanBoni/Compilation/TP03/Mu-evalntype/README.md

 (you can select the files you want to test by modifying the variable ALL\_FILES in test\_evaluator.py)

 ## Design choices
-- for the unassigned value used in a log I chose to print :varName + "has no value yet!" and raise an exception.
+- for the unassigned value used in a log I choose modify the present code in order to print :varName + "has no value yet!" and raise an exception.

 ## Bugs
+- no bugs detected so far.

 ## Exercice 6
 <table>